How To Create An ISO From A Bootable USB Drive In Linux

 Now, GNOME Disks utility will start to create an ISO image from the bootable USB drive.

 That’s it.
-You now have your actual ISO image back.
-Like I said, this will be helpful if you have lost your ISO image.
+Now you have your actual ISO image back.
+Like I said, this will be helpful in a situation when you lost your ISO image.
 Just plug your bootable drive, open GNOME Disks utility and create ISO in minutes.
-Don’t lose the bootable USB drive.
-Then, you have to download the ISO from Internet.
+If you lost the bootable USB drive, then you have no choice, but download the ISO from Internet.

 Thanks for stopping by!